DevExpress-Examples/blazor-DxGrid-command-buttons-with-icons/Readme.md

 # Blazor Data Grid - Use icons instead of default command buttons

-At the moment, our DataGrid for Blazor doesn't support any API to customize command button appearance.
-However, you can use templates to change appearance of command buttons.
+Currently, our DataGrid for Blazor does not support any API to customize command button appearance.
+However, you can use templates instead.

 ![Data Grid with Custom Icons](images/datagrid-command-icons.png)

-It's possible to place any content into the command column's [CellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGridCommandColumn.CellTemplate) or [HeaderCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGridCommandColumn.HeaderCellTemplate) template, for example, <button> or <a> HTML elements.
+You can add content to the command column's [CellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGridCommandColumn.CellTemplate) or [HeaderCellTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGridCommandColumn.HeaderCellTemplate) template, for example, <button> or <a> HTML elements.

 Handle the corresponding event and use the [StartRowEdit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1.StartRowEdit(System.Object)) method to implement the necessary functionality.
 Send the following input parameters:

 * A *null* object if you want to create a new record